-There are a number of ways to apply for a place on a Riding the Rapids course.

-- We take referrals from other professionals involved with your child - If your child goes to a specialist school, you should receive a flyer from the school when we are planning a course there, and you can let the school know you are interested - Self-referrals

-Before the course, we meet with all parents/ carers to check that Riding the Rapids is the right intervention for you, and to answer any questions you may have.

-Frequently Asked Questions

-Do you have a crèche, or can I bring my small child to the sessions?
+There are a number of ways to apply for a place on a Riding the Rapids course. - We take referrals from other professionals involved with your child - Self-referrals from parents and carers Before the course, we meet with all parents/ carers to check that Riding the Rapids is the right intervention for you, and to answer any questions you may have.
+Frequently Asked Questions Do you have a crèche, or can I bring my small child to the sessions?
 No - we do not have the funding to run a crèche, and we find people can concentrate more easily when there are only adults in the room!
 Can I bring my partner/ mum etc to the course?

-Places are currently limited-Please ask if you would like to bring your partner/relative,

-What parents have said about RTR

-Riding the Rapids was a lifeline because at the time I was very, at extremely low point and I was close to breakdown and everything, because I'd just got to a point where I just couldn't handle him anymore and I felt like I was just on me own with it.
+Places are currently limited-Please ask if you would like to bring your partner/relative, What parents have said about RTR Riding the Rapids was a lifeline because at the time I was very, at extremely low point and I was close to breakdown and everything, because I'd just got to a point where I just couldn't handle him anymore and I felt like I was just on me own with it.
 And obviously I got there and everyone's in the same boat and it was just, it really brought me up out the depths.

-Have really enjoyed being in the group, everyone supporting each other, you're not on your own'

-'lt's been brilliant

-- so much taught

-in such a fun way'

-'(I am)..realising how far he has come and how much calmer I am

-'I have learnt so much - I will miss it'

-Contact us for more information about Riding the Rapids

-Carol Kendrick Centre, Stratus House Southmoor Road
+Have really enjoyed being in the group, everyone supporting each other, you're not on your own' 'lt's been brilliant - so much taught in such a fun way' '(I am)..realising how far he has come and how much calmer I am 'I have learnt so much - I will miss it' Contact us for more information about Riding the Rapids Carol Kendrick Centre, Stratus House Southmoor Road Wythenshawe Manchester Tel: M23 9XD Email Tel: 0161 529 6062 Email: mft.scs-lda@nhs.net

-Wythenshawe

-Manchester

-M23 9XD

-Tel: Email

-Tel: 0161 529 6062 Email: mft.scs-lda@nhs.net

 Specialist Community Service-Learning Disabilities and Autism

 Manchester CAMHS

 What is Riding The Rapids?

-Riding the Rapids is a free course for parents and carers of children who have a diagnosis of Autism, severe learning disabilities or other complex disabilities.
-The course aims to help parents to understand and support their child's behaviour, in the context of additional needs.

-Research shows that parents and carers who attend Riding the Rapids can:

-- Develop effective strategies to promote wellbeing and change behaviour - Increase their coping skills and confidence, reducing stress
+Riding the Rapids is a free course designed for parents and carers of children who are autistic, on the pathway for autism assessment or who have significant learning disabilities or other complex disabilities.
+The course aims to help parents to understand and support their child's well-being, and reduce stress, distress and distress-related behaviours, or other behaviours of concern.
+Research shows that parents and carers who attend Riding the Rapids can: - Develop effective strategies to support their children - Increase their coping skills and confidence, reducing stress

-The Boat Metaphor used during sessions

-Riding the Rapids was developed here in Manchester by the Specialist Community Service-Learning Disabilities and Autism.
+The Boat Metaphor used during sessions Riding the Rapids was developed here in Manchester by the Specialist Community Service-Learning Disabilities and Autism.
 It has been researched by the Social Policy and Research Unit at the University of York.

-The Course

-Each weekly session covers a different aspect of understanding behaviour and supporting autistic children/ children and young people with a learning disability.

-Parents and carers start the course by deciding on a target behaviour they would like to understand and focus on, to improve their child's quality of life, and then putting together a plan to tackle it using a variety of strategies.
+The Course Each weekly session covers a different aspect of supporting autistic children/ children and young people with a learning disability.
+Parents and carers start the course by deciding on a target they would like to understand and focus on, to improve their child's quality of life, and then putting together a plan to tackle it using a variety of strategies.
 The course takes place for 2 hours a week for 10 weeks